RECENT, ONGOING TIMELY WARNING NOTIFICATIONS:

 What are Timely Warnings?
-In compliance with the “Timely Warning” provisions of the federal Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act of 1998, George Mason University issues timely warnings to the entire campus community when there is information that a Clery Act Crime has occurred on or near the University that is considered by the institution to represent a serious or continuing threat to campus safety.
+In compliance with the “Timely Warning” provisions of the federal Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (The Clery Act), George Mason University issues timely warnings to the entire campus community when there is information that a Clery Act Crime has occurred on or near the University that is considered by the institution to represent a serious or continuing threat to campus safety.

 The Chief of Police or designee, in consultation with University senior leadership, makes the decision whether to issue a timely warning on a case-by-case basis in light of all the facts surrounding the incident.
 Timely warnings are issued as soon as possible after the Department of Police & Public Safety is notified; however, the release of the warning is subject to the availability of accurate facts concerning the incident.

 Criteria to be evaluated may include:

 • The nature of the crime

 • The continuing danger to the campus community

 • The possible risk of compromising law enforcement efforts

 Timely warnings include information that promote safety and would aid in the prevention of similar crimes, including, but not limited to:

 • Brief description of the crime(s) that occurred